1jour1vin

 About the estate:

-Three Ravaille brothers, Jean-Marc, Pierre, and Xavier, are as comfortable on Pic Saint-Loup as the three fish on the labels would be in water.
-They had to change the estate's historic name, l'Ermitage du Pic Saint-Loup, so as not to compete with the well-known Rhône appellation.
-The Sainte-Agnès red blends the four main Languedoc grape varieties, while the white is based on half Roussanne.
-The move towards biodynamics has been underway for several years.
-Sainte-Agnès regularly ranks as the archetype of Pic Saint-Loup reds.
+The three Ravaille brothers—Jean-Marc, Pierre, and Xavier—are as much at home on Pic Saint-Loup as the three fish depicted on the labels are in the water.
+They had to change the estate’s historic name, L’Ermitage du Pic Saint-Loup, to avoid competing with the well-known Rhône appellation.
+The red, Sainte-Agnès, blends the four main Languedoc grape varieties, while the white is half Roussanne.
+The transition to biodynamics has been underway for several years.
+Sainte-Agnès consistently stands as the archetype of Pic Saint-Loup reds.

 Hachette Wine Guide